Getting started with Decidim

 User for the organization

 $ SEED=true rails db:setup.
-We recomend that you first login as system user and edit the host for the organization.
-Set it to you production host, without the protocol and the port (so if your host is
+We recomend that you first login as a system user and edit the hostname for the organization.
+Set it as your production environment’s domain, without the protocol and the port (so if your domain/hostname is

 You can now start your server!